Lucadeverteuil/Support-bot/README.md

 4. NOVA is able to detect user emotions (Angry, Happy, Sad, Scared).
 5. NOVA has various responses
 6. NOVA System is robust for future implementations.
+7. NOVA system is able to find Wikipedia definitions
+8. NOVA system is able to find insperatinal quotes from websites online

 <p align="right">(<a href="#top">back to top</a>)</p>